 Trafalgar Japan - Traveled, March 2025

 Trafalgar Japan.
 Well organized and ran smoothly.
 The hotels were nice and all very clean.
-The tour was well organized and ran smoothly. *Personal information removed by Feefo*was an amazing group guide.
+The tour was well organized and ran smoothly.
+The guide was an amazing group guide.
 She was very obliging and could not do enough for all of us.

 Source: Tour operator Submitted: 04/06/2025